 “The Rose Bowl in the United States is the closest I can compare Durga Puja to—and even it doesn’t come near!”

 Every year, tens of thousands of artists, artisans, and workers put on this spectacular spectacle.
 Here’s a glimpse at the folks who make it all happen.

 Durga Puja Dates this Year 2021

 Kolkata will be organized amidst adequate security

 Arrangements should be made to give masks to those who do not wear masks.
 Hand sanitizers will also be made available in the pandal premises.
-Volunteer must be wearing face mask and face shield.
+Volunteers must be wearing face masks and face shields.
 Anjali, Prasad Distribution, Sindoor Khela will have to be done according to the rules.
 No cultural program will be allowed inside or near the puja pandal.
-Their arrival time should be within 10 am to 3 pm.
+Their arrival time should be from 10 am to 3 pm.